Akira Toriyama: Legacy and accolades

 In 2008, Oricon conducted a poll of people's favorite manga artists, with Toriyama coming in second, behind only Nana author Ai Yazawa.
-However, he was number one among male respondents and among those over 30 years of age.
+He was number one among male respondents and among those over 30 years of age.
 They held a poll on the Mangaka that Changed the History of Manga in 2010, mangaka being the Japanese word for a manga artist.
 Toriyama came in second, after only Osamu Tezuka, due to his works being highly influential and popular worldwide.
 Toriyama won the Special 40th Anniversary Festival Award at the 2013 Angoulême International Comics Festival, honoring his years in cartooning.
-He actually received the most votes for the festival's Grand Prix de la ville d'Angoulême award that year; however, the selection committee chose Willem as the recipient.
+He actually received the most votes for the festival's Grand Prix de la ville d'Angoulême award that year, though the selection committee chose Willem as the recipient.
 In a 2014 NTT Docomo poll for the manga artist that best represents Japan, Toriyama came in third place.
-That same year, entomologist Enio B. Cano named a new species of beetle Ogyges toriyamai after Toriyama, and another Ogyges mutenroshii, after the Dragon Ball character Muten Roshi.
-Toriyama was decorated a Chevalier or "Knight" of the Ordre des Arts et des Lettres by the French government on May 30, 2019 for his contributions to the arts.
+That same year, entomologist Enio B. Cano named a new species of beetle, Ogyges toriyamai, after Toriyama, and another, Ogyges mutenroshii, after the Dragon Ball character Muten Roshi.
+Toriyama was decorated a Chevalier or "Knight" of the Ordre des Arts et des Lettres by the French government on May 30, 2019, for his contributions to the arts.
 He was also a 2019 nominee for entry into the Will Eisner Hall of Fame.
+Toriyama was honored with a Lifetime Achievement Award at the 2024 Tokyo Anime Awards Festival.
 Due to his video game design work, IGN named Toriyama number 74 on their list of the Top 100 Game Creators of All Time.